What is Sickle Cell Anemia?

 - Eye damage

-Some symptoms of sickle cell anemia, including bone infarcts and crises pain, occur at any age while others typically occur in specific age groups.
-The symptoms of sickle cell anemia are more apparent during the first year of life (x).
-Infants and young children may experience a whole range of symptoms, including (x):
+Some symptoms of sickle cell anemia, including bone infarcts and pain crisis, occur at any age, while others typically occur in specific age groups.
+The symptoms are more apparent during the first year of life. (x) Infants and young children may experience a whole range of symptoms, including: